wiseupdata/databricks/README.md

 <details>
 <summary>
-   👣 Change the owner of the cluster , click here
+   Change the owner of the cluster 👣 click!
 </summary>

 ```